chee86j/express-docker-demo/README.md

 1. Make sure PostgreSQL is running on your machine using the credentials above (create the database if it does not exist).
 2. Install dependencies: `npm install`
 3. Start the server: `npm run dev`
-4. Visit `http://localhost:3000/` for the hello endpoint or `http://localhost:3000/db-check` to confirm database connectivity.
+4. Visit `http://localhost:3000/api/hello` for the hello endpoint or `http://localhost:3000/db-check` to confirm database connectivity.
+The root path (`/`) returns a short JSON summary that points to both routes.

 > The `/db-check` route performs `SELECT NOW()` using the credentials above, so the database must be reachable before running the command.